basho/riak-dotnet-client-api/documentation/SecondaryIndexes.markdown

 menuitem: Documentation
 ---

-Riak has built-in support for [Secondary Indexes][2i] (2i).
-Here's a snippet from the documentation:
+Riak has built-in support for [Secondary Indexes][2i] (2i) which gives the ability to find values based on non-key values.
+Here's a snippet from the 2i documentation on Basho's website:

 > Secondary Indexing (2i) in Riak gives developers the ability,
 > at write time, to tag an object stored in Riak with one or more